-[Adapted from Antenatal and postnatal mental health (NICE guideline CG192)]
+[Adapted from NICE's guideline on antenatal and postnatal mental health]

 When information is provided, there must be equal access to information for all women, including those with additional needs, such as physical or learning disabilities, and those who do not speak or read English.
 Women receiving information should have access to an interpreter or independent advocate if needed.